 A Capacity Order not relating to the same Capacity in a consecutive Capacity Period shall be treated as 2 or more Capacity Orders.

 On the basis of the capacity situation and current “Capacity Agreements” Energinet shall determine whether the Capacity is available.
-The Shipper shall specify in the Capacity Order whether or not the Shipper wants to receive Interruptible Capacity if sufficient Firm Capacity is not available to meet its Capacity Order.

 Not later than 2 Business Days after receipt of a Capacity Order Energinet shall submit either;